May 13: Today in Christian History

 May 13, 1839

-Death in Rome of Cardinal Joseph Fesch, uncle of Napoleon Bonaparte, influential figure in French religious politics and a collector of masterworks of art.
+On this day in Christian History, Cardinal Joseph Fesch died in Rome.
+He was an uncle of Napoleon Bonaparte, an influential figure in French religious politics and a collector of masterworks of art.

 May 13, 1874

-Pope Pius IX issues an encyclical “On the Greek-Ruthenian rite,” forbidding that any changes be made to Eastern Catholic liturgies, and in particular to the Ruthenian Rite.
+On this day in Christian History, Pope Pius IX issued an encyclical “On the Greek-Ruthenian rite,” forbidding that any changes be made to Eastern Catholic liturgies, and in particular to the Ruthenian Rite.

 May 13, 1917

-Three children claim to have seen the Virgin Mary in the town of Fatima in Portugal.
+On this day in Christian History, three children claimed to have seen the Virgin Mary in the town of Fatima in Portugal.

 May 13, 1940

-Queen Wilhelmina of the Netherlands arrives in England, fleeing the German invasion of the Netherlands.
-A Christian, she will rally her people through weekly radio broadcasts.
-Three years after the war, she will abdicate in favor of her daughter, taking the name Princess Wilhelmina of the Netherlands.
+On this day in Christian History, Queen Wilhelmina of the Netherlands arrived in England, fleeing the German invasion of the Netherlands.
+A Christian, she rallied her people through weekly radio broadcasts.
+Three years after the war, she abdicated in favour of her daughter, taking the name Princess Wilhelmina of the Netherlands.

-A Turk named Mehmet Ali Agca, who belongs to the extremist group the “Gray Wolves,” shoots Pope John Paul II as he waves to a crowd in St. Peter’s Square.
-Bullets rip the pope’s abdomen, right arm, and left hand.
+On this day in Christian History, a Turk named Mehmet Ali Agca, who belonged to the extremist group the “Gray Wolves,” shots Pope John Paul II as he waved to a crowd in St. Peter’s Square.
+Bullets ripped the pope’s abdomen, right arm, and left hand.

 Death in Hamden, Connecticut, of Jaroslav Pelikan, a Christian scholar and church historian who had written nearly forty books and over a dozen reference works on numerous aspects of Christian history.
 Late in life he had joined the Eastern Orthodox Church.